Kenni Burns

-Kenni Burns (born November 24, 1983) is an American college football coach and former player.
-He was most recently the head football coach for Kent State University, serving for two seasons from 2023 to 2024.
-He is the former running backs coach and assistant head coach for Minnesota Golden Gophers football.
+Kenni Burns (born November 24, 1983) is an American college football coach and former running back.
+He previously served as the head coach at Kent State University from 2023 to 2024.
+Burns played college football at Indiana University Bloomington from 2003 to 2006.

 Playing career

 Burns was a three-year letter winner at Indiana.
 As a student there he played running back from 2003 to 2006.

 Coaching career

 Minnesota

 Burns followed P. J. Fleck from Western Michigan to Minnesota 2017, as the running back coach.
 In 2019, he was granted the additional title as assistant head coach.
 During his tenure, Burns coached Rodney Smith and All-American back Mohamed Ibrahim.

 Kent State

 On December 14, 2022, Burns was named the head coach for the Kent State Golden Flashes.
 His initial contract was for five years, starting at $525,000/year with minor increases in 2025 and 2027, amounting to $2.7 million in total.
 Kent State extended Burns through 2028 following the 2023 season.

 Kent State placed Burns on administrative leave on March 27, 2025.
 At the time, his overall record was 1–23.
 Offensive coordinator Mark Carney took over day-to-day operations.
 Kent State fired Burns on April 11 and confirmed Carney as the interim head coach.